shanusaras/shanusaras.github.io/README.md

 ## 👋 ABOUT ME
 **Data science + storytelling + problem-solving.** That’s my formula.

-I turn raw data into gold, uncovering insights that drive real impact.
+Dashboards.
+Deep Learning.
+Decisions.
+I build data solutions that make noise in the boardroom.

 ### What I bring to the table:
 - Sharp analytical skills backed by Python, SQL, and all things machine learning.